 Carrying the A1231, this four span structure is over 105 years old.
-Taziker Industrial were tasked with ensuring that the structure remains fit-for-purpose in the coming years.
+Taziker was tasked with ensuring that the structure remains fit-for-purpose in the coming years.

 Learning and Innovation

-The entire project was a valuable learning experience for Taziker Industrial and many lessons were learnt as part of this project that we have gone on to apply to projects we have completed more recently; such as the Royal Albert Bridge and Tay Rail Bridge.
+The entire project was a valuable learning experience for Taziker and many lessons were learnt as part of this project that we have gone on to apply to projects we have completed more recently; such as the Royal Albert Bridge and Tay Rail Bridge.
 It directly led to the development and implementation of many of our current procedures, which has been applauded by numerous auditors monitoring our management systems and all on-site audits assessing Health and Safety, Quality Control and the Environmental Protection systems deployed on the project.

 For example, we utilised the Envirowrap system to protect the surrounding environment and the river below from dust and debris caused by the works we were carrying out.
 All debris created as part of the grit blasting process is contained within the encapsulated scaffolding and is extracted once work is complete to minimise the effect on the environment.